gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 So our utility `function_traits` won't work directly since it needs the type to extract the call operator directly.
 To support generic lambdas, we will introduce a new utility.

-To deduce template arguments, we will use a simple algorithm.
-We will try to instantiate the template with all every parameter type the use send to us.
-If it results in a substitution failure (since we sent too many template arguments) then we will drop the first parameter and try again.
+To deduce template arguments, we will use a simple type deduction algorithm.
+We will try to instantiate the template with all parameter type from the user provided set.
+If it results in a substitution failure (since we sent too many template arguments)  we will drop the first parameter and try again.
 In pseudocode, it will look like that:

     function deduced_function_traits(TFunc, ...ArgTypes)
         if TFunc instantiable with ArgTypes... then